-For Turkey, cement production is a sub-sector of the building materials industry sector.
+Cement production is a sub-sector of the of the building materials industry sector.
 Turkey is a major producer of basic construction materials such as cement, building steel, timber, bricks, PVC, polyethylene, glass, ceramic tiles and sanitary ware.
-Turkey is especially strong and competitive in producing construction steel, cement, ceramic and glass products114.
+Turkey is especially strong and competitive in producing construction steel, cement, ceramic and glass products.

-Cement is produced by 66 companies in Turkey, out of which 62 are members of the Turkish Cement Manufacturers' Association (TCMB).
+Cement is produced by 66 companies in Turkey, out of which 62 are members of the Turkish Cement Manufacturers' Association.
 48 cement plants are so-called integrated units which produce clinker, and fall under IPPC.
-The remaining 14 plants are performing only the grinding of purchased clinker and do not fall under IPPC115.
+The remaining 14 plants are performing only the grinding of purchased clinker and do not fall under IPPC.